Brianfit/xkcd-card-ha/README.md

 > [!IMPORTANT]
 > <strong> If you just install the card, you'll only see the default comic.
 Every day.
 I mean it's a good one, but if you want to see it refresh, you need to create an automation! </strong>

 Good news is it's easy.
-Here's how to do it.
 When the card installs, it creates a file called xkcd.sh

 You'll want to run that every 24 hours to get the latest comic.
 First, open up your configuration.yaml and add the following code: